schatt89/VehicleRecognition/README.md

 Validation: stratified split 75/25 (we didn't do K-Fold CV to save time but you can add one loop to the code easily).

 What didn't work:
-1. weighted sampler and loss
+1. Weighted sampler and loss
-2. two-stage training: when the model weights are frozen and only the last layer is trained and, after, the whole model is finetuned with a lower lr
+2. Two-stage training: when the model weights are frozen and only the last layer is trained and, after, the whole model is finetuned with a lower lr
 3. AdamW optimizer (the same results)

 # Contents description